Strong Secrecy for Cooperative Broadcast Channels: A Channel Resolvability Lemma for Strong Secrecy

 \begin{lemma}[Sufficient Conditions for Approximation] For any $Q_{S_0,S,U,V}\in\mathcal{P}(\mathcal{S}_0\times\mathcal{S}\times\mathcal{U}\times\mathcal{V})$, if $(\tilde{R},R')\in\mathbb{R}_+^2$ satisfies

 then

 \end{lemma}

-The proof of Lemma \ref{LEMMA:soft_covering} is given in Section \ref{SUBSEC:soft_covering_proof} and it shows that the TV decays exponentially fast with the blocklength $n$.
-By Remark \ref{REM:TV_divergence_relation} this implies an exponential decay of the desired relative entropy.
-Another useful property is that the chosen $u$-codeword is jointly letter-typical with $(\mathbf{S}_0,\mathbf{S})$ with high probability. \begin{lemma}[Typical with High Probability] If $(\tilde{R},R')\mspace{-2mu}\in\mathbb{R}_+^2$ satisfies \eqref{EQ:region_soft_covering}, then for any $w\in\mathcal{W}$ and $\epsilon>0$, we have
+The proof of Lemma \ref{LEMMA:soft_covering} (see Section \ref{SUBSEC:soft_covering_proof}) shows that the TV decays exponentially fast with the blocklength $n$.
+By Remark \ref{REM:TV_divergence_relation} this implies an almost exponential decay of the desired relative entropy.
+Another useful property is that the chosen $u$-codeword is jointly letter-typical with $(\mathbf{S}_0,\mathbf{S})$ with high probability. \begin{lemma}[Typical with High Probability] If $(\tilde{R},R')\mspace{-2mu}\in\mathbb{R}_+^2$ satisfies \eqref{EQ:region_soft_covering}, then for any $w\in\mathcal{W}_n$ and $\epsilon>0$, we have

 \end{lemma} The proof of Lemma \ref{LEMMA:typicallity} is given in Section \ref{SUBSEC:typicallity_proof}.